 What can parents do to help ensure school safety?

 Support and become involved in violence prevention programs.
 There are many effective programs available, but they don't work if they're not used.
 Find out what your school district offers.
 Or whether a local youth group is interested.
 Or your religious community.
 Then offer your time.

 Keep guns out of the home.
 If this is not possible, keep them secure from children.
-The easiest place for children to get hold of weapons is in their own homes or those of family members.
-This was the case in all of the reported schoolyard killings.
+The easiest place for children to get a hold of weapons is in their own homes or those of family members.